-If you've opted to use the Scheme Pays facility to pay the AA tax charge then, when completing the selfassessment return, you'll need to provide the Pension Scheme Tax Reference numbers to allow HMRC to match the money from the scheme with the individual.
+If you've opted to use the Scheme Pays facility to pay the Annual Allowance tax charge then, when completing your self assessment, you'll need to provide the Pension Scheme Tax Reference numbers, to allow HMRC to match the money from the scheme with the individual.

-The PSTR number for the Teachers' Pension Scheme (2010) Final Salary section is 00328821RM.
+The PSTR number for the Teachers' Pension Scheme (2010) Final Salary Section is 00328821RM.

-The PSTR number for the Teachers' Pension Scheme (2015) Career Average section is 00810719RB.
+The PSTR number for the Teachers' Pension Scheme (2015) Career Average Section is 00810719RB.